Thomas Howard, 1st Earl of Suffolk

-Thomas Howard, 1st Earl of Suffolk, KG, PC (24 August 156128 May 1626) of Audley End House in the parish of Saffron Walden in Essex, and of Suffolk House near Westminster, a member of the House of Howard, was the second son of Thomas Howard, 4th Duke of Norfolk by his second wife Margaret Audley, the daughter and eventual sole heiress of Thomas Audley, 1st Baron Audley of Walden, of Audley End.
+Thomas Howard, 1st Earl of Suffolk, KG, PC (24 August 1561 – 28 May 1626), of Audley End House in the parish of Saffron Walden in Essex, and of Suffolk House near Westminster, a member of the House of Howard, was the second son of Thomas Howard, 4th Duke of Norfolk, by his second wife Margaret Audley, the daughter and eventual sole heiress of Thomas Audley, 1st Baron Audley of Walden, of Audley End.

 Early life and marriages

-Thomas was born at Audley End on 24 August 1561, the eldest son of Thomas Howard, 4th Duke of Norfolk by his second wife, Margaret Audley.
-His younger siblings were Lord William Howard and Margaret Howard.
-His father, had previously been married to his mother's first cousin, Lady Mary FitzAlan and from that marriage, Thomas had one elder half-brother, Philip Howard, 20th Earl of Arundel.
+Thomas was born at Audley End on 24 August 1561, the second of four children Thomas Howard, 4th Duke of Norfolk, had by his second wife, Margaret Audley.
+His older sister was Elizabeth Howard, who died in infancy, and his younger siblings were Margaret and William.
+His maternal grandparents were Thomas Audley, 1st Baron Audley of Walden, and his second wife Elizabeth Grey.
+His paternal grandparents were Henry Howard, Earl of Surrey, and his wife Frances de Vere.
+On her father's side, Thomas had an older half-brother, Philip Howard, who would later become Earl of Arundel who in turn was also a second cousin of Thomas (Philip's mother, Mary FitzAlan and Margaret Audley were first cousins).

 When his mother died in January 1564, Thomas inherited the manor of Saffron Walden and other Audley family properties.

-Thomas' father, a Catholic with a Protestant education, was arrested in 1569, because of involvement in intrigues against Queen Elizabeth I. Although he was briefly released, in September 1571 he was imprisoned again after his participation in the Ridolfi Plot was discovered and he was executed in June 1572.
-After Norfolk's death, Thomas and his siblings Philip, William and Margaret were left in the care of their uncle Henry Howard, who also he took charge of their education.
+Thomas's father, a Roman Catholic with a Protestant education, was arrested in 1569 for being involved in intrigues against Queen Elizabeth, mainly due to the Duke's intention to marry Mary I Stewart, Queen of Scots.
+Although he was released in August 1570, a few months later he became involved in the Ridolfi plot to overthrow Elizabeth, install Mary on the English throne and restore Catholicism, and was arrested again in September 1571, when his participation in the plot was discovered.
+Norfolk was tried for high treason and sentenced to death in January 1572.
+He was executed in June of that same year, when Thomas was almost eleven years old.
+After his father's death, Thomas and his siblings Philip, William and Margaret were left in the care of their uncle Henry Howard, who also took charge of their education.
 During this time, Thomas and his siblings lived with their uncle at Audley End.
+Due to his father's execution, much of his paternal family's property was forfeit, although Thomas, his younger siblings, and his older half-brother Philip were able to recover some of the forfeited estates.

 His father, while imprisoned in the Tower awaiting execution, urged Thomas to marry his stepsister Mary Dacre, the daughter of Thomas Dacre, 4th Baron Dacre and Elizabeth Leybourne, the duke's third wife.
 He did so; but Mary died, childless, in April 1578 at Walden.

-In or before 1582, Howard remarried, his second wife being Katherine Knyvet, widow of Richard, son of Robert Rich, 2nd Baron Rich.
+In or before 1582, Howard remarried, his second wife being Katherine Knyvet, widow of Richard Rich, son of Robert Rich, 2nd Baron Rich.
 A noted beauty, she was also the eldest daughter and heiress of her father, Sir Henry Knyvet of Charlton.
 She survived her husband, dying in 1633.